Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 Note: Don't forget to apply the concept from tip #1 above by using different rhythms and adding rests at random times.

-You now know how to boost your sweep picking speed. the next step is to do the same for your fretting hand.
+You now know how to get fast sweep picking speed. the next step is to do the same for your fretting hand.
 I show you how in my free eGuide: “Mastering Fretting Hand Finger Independence”.
 Download it today & start playing faster & cleaner than you ever thought you could.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
-He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Improve your guitar playing with online guitar lessons with a great guitar teacher.
+He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Shred through fast sweep picking arpeggio licks with ease by taking online guitar lessons with a great guitar teacher.

 |Forward this article to your friends|